robbiebartlett/export/README.md

 ©Rob Bartlett

-npm i# PostCSS and JS Build Workflow
+npm PostCSS and JS Build Workflow
-Setup of a PostCSS workflow, color opacity, cssnext (and more) that has all the functionality and fallbacks used frequently from Sass and Compass to accomodate an IE8 project.
+Setup of a PostCSS workflow, color opacity, cssnext (and more) that has the functionality and fallbacks used frequently from Sass and Compass to accomodate an IE8 project.

 ## Setup & Install